Frequently asked questions about

 Yes.
-As of 2022, there were at least eight insurers offering short-term health insurance in Arizona.
+As of 2024, there are at least five insurers offering short-term health insurance in Arizona.

 Until the summer of 2019, short-term health insurance in Arizona was limited to a plan duration of no more than 185-day terms, and if renewal was available, the renewal term couldn’t be more than 180 days.

-But Arizona enacted legislation (SB1109) in 2019 that aligns durational limits for short-term health insurance in Arizona with the Trump administration’s rules that took effect in 2018.
-Under the new law, short-term plans in Arizona can have initial terms of up to 364 days, and can be renewable for a total duration of up to 36 months.
+But Arizona enacted legislation (SB1109) in 2019 that aligned durational limits for short-term health insurance in Arizona with the Trump administration’s rules that took effect in 2018.
+Under that law, short-term plans in Arizona can have initial terms of up to 364 days, and can be renewable for a total duration of up to 36 months.

 SB1109 did not include a specific effective date, and the consumer guide that the Arizona Department of Insurance published only noted that the new rules would take effect in “the summer of 2019.”
 But the Arizona Department of Insurance confirmed by email that the new rules would take effect August 27, 2019.